 Lichen planus is a chronic skin condition.
 It causes itchy, flat, scaly patches on the wrists, legs, trunk, or genitals.
-It can also affect the inside of the mouth and vagina.
-There it resembles a white spider web.
-It may ulcerate.
-Rarely, it can also become cancerous.
+It can also affect the inside of the mouth and vagina where it resembles a white spider web.
 The scalp and fingernails can also be affected.
-It may become wart-like in thickness.
 Lichen planus may continue on and off for months or years.
-Scratching makes this condition worse.

 Lichen planus is more likely to occur in the presence of: